mohnikbakht/deeplearningexpress.github.io/index.md

   </em></p>
 <hr>
 <p><b>Notebook 3 (Convolutional Neural Networks (CNN)):</b> In this notebook you will learn about Convolutional Neural Networks (CNN).</p>
+<p style="color:#4863A0;"> If you want to do work with images, such as image recognition, object detection, face recognition, etc tasks CNN might be a good choice! </p>

   <p><em> &emsp; &emsp; To access the notebook in Google Colab <span>&#8594;</span>
     <a href="https://colab.research.google.com/drive/1IRWaOw-7Z9VCi20udvHaKggfbxQzH1Yz?usp=sharing">